ocoulson/ocoulson.github.io/_posts/2021-06-23-model-transformations-with-chimney.md

     .buildTransformer
 ```

+Although not obvious at first, the line `_.address.transformIntoF[Validated, Address]` makes use of the `addressTransformer` so it must be in scope.
-Note that we can make use of the `addressTransformer` in the `personTransformer`, and this might come in useful if Address were to be used elsewhere in the application, such as for a Business entity or similar.
+Having the Address Transformer defined separately might come in useful if Address were to be used elsewhere in the application, such as for a Business entity or similar.

-Now that we have a person transformer defined, we can revisit our original transformation call:
+So, now that we have a person transformer defined, we can revisit our original transformation call:

 ```scala
 def validate(input: PersonInput): Validated[Person] =